-AMCG reports that participation in the FY 2022-23 Water Wise School Education Program is expected to result in savings of over 103 AF of water over the next 10 years.
+AMCG reports that participation in the FY 2023-24 Water Wise School Education Program is expected to result in savings of over 34 AF of water over the next 10 years.
 In addition to helping member agencies save water, the Water Wise school education measure assists participating agencies in implementing the CUWCC Foundational Education Programs, which include Public Information and School Education, as well as the CUWCC Programmatic Best Management Practice that targets residential customers.
-In FY 2022-23, a total of 1,810 kits were distributed.
-This rebound is largely attributed to schools becoming more receptive to additional programs as schools reopened following the COVID-19 pandemic.
-Since the program's inception in FY 2005-06, a total of 44,197 students and teachers have participated in the Water Wise School Education Program.
-This yields an estimated total lifetime water savings of up to 6,450 AF.
+In FY 2023-24, a total of 1,115 kits were distributed.
+Since the program's inception in FY 2005-06, a total of 45,312 students and teachers have participated in the Water Wise School Education Program.
+This yields an estimated total lifetime water savings of up to 6,484 AF.
 See Table 4-4.